There is something deeply satisfying about biting into a crispy fish burger.

 Place a lettuce leaf on the bottom half of each bun.

-Spread about one tablespoon of tartar sauce on top.
+Spread about 1 tablespoon tartar sauce on top of the lettuce.

 Add the crispy fish fillet.